This step of the wizard is available if you selected a simple media pool at the Full Backup step of the wizard.

 Mind the following:

-- As new backup file appear: the tape job will monitor the source jobs.
+- As new backup file appears: the tape job will monitor the source jobs.
 As soon as the source job creates a new backup, the job will write this backup to tape.

 If necessary, you can limit the time when the backup to tape job can start with a schedule.
 You can restrict start of the backup to tape jobs when backup repositories are busy with other tasks (backup jobs writing to repositories or backup copy jobs reading from repositories).
 Schedule is set for backup to tape jobs start.
 Jobs that have started during the allowed time interval will continue working on restricted hours.
 To define prohibited time for the backup to tape job start, click the Schedule button and define the time when the job is allowed and prohibited to start.